s1dewalker/Futures-trading/README.md

 <br/>
 *STIR: 30-day Interbank Cash Rate Futures, 90-day accepted Bill Futures, their spreads, flies, de-flies, condors, other combinations.* <br/>
 *BONDS: 3-year bond, 10-year bond, yield curve.* <br/>
-*This helped to view the entire Australian Fixed Income markets in one screen.*
+*This helped to view the entire Australian Fixed Income market in one screen.*
 <br/><br/>

 ### RISK SCENARIO ANALYSIS - Look at the range of outcomes and be prepapred for it